dawe/schist/Advanced.md

 nested_model(adata, collect_marginals=True, equilibrate=True)
 ```

 an additional step (with fixed number of iterations) is added to execution.
-During this step, scNSBM collects the probability of having a certain number of groups for each level of the hierarchy.
+During this step, `schist` collects the probability of having a certain number of groups for each level of the hierarchy.
 These are stored into `adata.uns['nsbm']['group_marginals']`:

 ```python
 level = 2